The Town of Redwater provides natural gas, water, sewer, garbage and recycling services to our customers.

 In the event of a disruption in the gas flow it may be necessary to relight your furnace and/or water heater.
 If the gas pressure drops significantly then you may need to reset your regulator as well.
 If you need assistance in relighting your gas appliances please call the Town Office at 780-942-3519.
 After hours you will be directed to the Public Works on-call employee.

 ATCO Gas has a video that will show you how to reset your regulator and relight your furnace if you feel comfortable doing this on your own.

 72 Hour Emergency Preparedness Guide - Government of Canada

 Are you heading south for the cold winter months?
-Do you have property in the Town of Redwater that is going to be vacant during the winter?
+Do you have property in the Town of Redwater that is going to be vacant during the winter or summer?